|3||Chandaria, Baba Dogo Road, Ruaraka|

 Some initiatives that Nairobi could undertake to improve its pollution would be to invest more into public transport infrastructure, getting people onto public transport and other greener forms of transportation such as bicycles within the city center.

-Other prominent ones would be the introduction of fines and charges to both vehicles and factories that exceed dangerous levels of pollutive output, with the eventual removal of these offending vehicles off the road being a great step to reducing the amounts of haze, smog, fumes and smoke permeating the air in Nairobi.
+Other prominent ones would be the introduction of fines and charges to both vehicles and factories that exceed dangerous levels of pollutive output, with the eventual replacement of these vehicles with cleaner ones to reducing the amounts of haze, smog, fumes and smoke permeating the air in Nairobi.
 The same goes for factories, with more stringent air measuring activities taking place around their perimeters to ensure that their pollutive output does not exceed regulated amounts, with heavy fines and threats of shutdown being issued if they break these regulations.

-Exposure to ground level ozone can lead to rapid aging and damage to the lungs, with breathlessness, asthma attacks and overall reduced lung function all being possible, side effects that are also common with nitrogen dioxide as well as the various VOC's.
+Exposure to ground level ozone can lead to rapid aging and damage to the lungs, with breathlessness, asthma attacks and overall reduced lung function all being possible, side effects that are also caused by elevated levels of nitrogen dioxide.

-Instances of ischemic heart diseases can develop, as well as instances of miscarriages going up in pregnant woman, along with low birth weight and higher chance of birth defects occurring.
-Instances of lung and throat cancer will all go up, and damage to the blood vessels can occur via fine particulate matter entering the blood stream via the lungs, wreaking havoc on the circulatory system and causing damage to the livers and kidneys, as well as affecting reproductive health.
-Of note is that these health issues are more likely to occur during peaks of pollution, and recede as the air quality improves, making preventative measures during periods of high pollution all the more important.
+Air pollution is associated with increased rates of ischemic heart diseases, where the flow of blood to the heart is reduced, causing a shortage of oxygen that is needed.
+Poor air pollution is also associated with an increased rate of miscarriages, lower birth weight and a higher likelihood of birth defects occurring.
+Air pollution is also associated with lung and throat cancer, and damage to the blood vessels that can occur because fine particulate matter entering the blood stream via the lungs, wreaking havoc on the circulatory system and causing damage to the livers and kidneys, as well as affecting reproductive health.